bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 - ^southwest
 - ^southeast

-This directive would move the offset to the center or other part of the viewport.

-- ^x:2
-- ^y:2
-- ^X:2
-- ^Y:2
+The "^x", "^y", "^X" and "^Y" directive would each set the x or y direction directly.

-The "^x:" directive will set the offset to an absolute coordinate in the horizontal direction where 0 is the left hand side of the viewport.
+The lowercase x/y would start from the origin.
+The uppercase X/Y would start from the other side of the viewport.

+The '^left', '^right', '^up', and '^down' directives is each to shift the offset in the direction as instructed for a given number of grid distances.
+The value after the colon is expected to be a number that expresses the number of grid units.
+Note also that these operations are accumulative such that incurring two "up:1" equals a single "up:2".
+Using of negative numbers is also allowed.

+The '^at:a' directive is to set the current offset so that it coincides with the first point of a path named "a".
+The value after the colon is expected to be the name of an existing path, such as 'a', or 'a_1' for expressing the second point of path 'a'.

-The "^y:" directive will set the offset to an absolute coordinate in the vertical direction where 0 is the bottom of the viewport.
+The '^center', '^north', '^south', '^east', '^west', '^northwest', '^northeast', '^southwest', and '^southeast' directives would set the origin relative to the current size of the viewport.

-The "^X:" directive sets the offset to an absolute coordiate in the horizontal direction where 0 is the right hand side of the viewport and 1 is one unit grid immediately to the right hand side of the viewport.

-The "^Y:" directive sets the offset to an absolute coordinate in the vertical direction where 0 is the top side of the viewport and 1 is one unit grid immediately below the top side of the viewport.

 ## Saving 'lastpt'

-- ^lastat:a
+- ^lastpt:a

-It is possible to save the current location of the 'lastpt' to a path.
+Any time during a path construction, it is possible to save the current location of the 'lastpt' to a path variable so that it can be retrieved laster.
 The following example would create a new path named "b" containing a single M point that is at (4,5).

-    path a = (1,1)[l:3,4] ^lastpt:b
+    path a = (1,1) [l:3,4] ^lastpt:b [l:5,6]

-## Restoring 'lastpt'

-- ^lastx:2

-Restore the 'lastpt' so that its x-position is 2.

-- ^lasty:2

-Restore the 'lastpt' so that its y-position is 2.

-- ^lastat:a

-Restore the 'lastpt' so that its location coincides with the first point of path "a".
-If the path is empty, or its first point is not a valid point, then the 'lastpt' is not updated.